Dev-Kings/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo $(($POWER/$DIVIDE)) -> prints the result of POWER divided by DIVIDE, followed by a new line. echo $(($BREATH**$LOVE)) -> displays the result of BREATH to the power LOVE echo $((2#$BINARY)) -> coverts value stored in BINARY variable to base 10
+echo $(($POWER/$DIVIDE)) -> prints the result of POWER divided by DIVIDE, followed by a new line. echo $(($BREATH**$LOVE)) -> displays the result of BREATH to the power LOVE echo $((2#$BINARY)) -> coverts value stored in BINARY variable to base 10 echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo -> prints all possible combinations of two letters, except oo.Letters are lower cases, from a to z
+One combination per line.
+The output should be alpha ordered, starting with aa.
+Do not print oo Your script file should contain maximum 64 characters